philiplinden/bevy_repl/README.md

 ### REPL lifecycle (v1)

 For v1 there is no runtime toggle.
-The REPL is either enabled at startup or inert for the entire run.
+The REPL is enabled when you add the plugin group and remains active for the run.

-- __Configure at startup__: Use `ReplPlugin::enabled()`, `ReplPlugin::disabled()`, or `ReplPlugin::with_enabled(bool)`.
-- __When enabled__: The plugin initializes terminal raw mode and inserts a `ReplContext` at startup.
-REPL systems run and consume input intended for the prompt.
-- __When disabled__: No REPL resources or systems are registered; the application behaves as if the REPL is absent.
-- __Shutdown__: On `AppExit`, raw mode is restored and `ReplContext` is removed.

-Internally, this lifecycle is handled with event-based observers (Enable on startup; Disable on exit).
-There is intentionally no key-based toggle in v1.

 Trigger commands by typing them in the REPL input buffer and pressing `Enter`.
 The REPL will parse the command and trigger an event with the command's arguments